 2. Why did you decide to become a Medical Writer?
 Any inspiration?

 Medical writing seemed a great opportunity to be at the cutting edge of science without the lab work!

-3. What was your journey to becoming a Principal Medical Writer at VISFO?
+3. What was your journey to becoming a Principal Scientific Advisor at VISFO?
 Previous experience?

 After my Master’s, I started a PhD but realised pretty quickly that it just wasn’t for me.
 Having made the decision to leave research, I temped in the NHS while I worked out what I wanted to do next.
 It was during that time that I took a chance and applied for my first job in Medical Communications (back then, would-be writers needed a PhD).
 I got the job and over the next 6 years worked with two industry heavyweights, gaining experience in both medical education and marketing.

 4. What top 3 personal qualities are good fits for your team?

 - Ability to work collaboratively